-Amongst various types of blood cancer, Acute lymphoblastic leukemia (ALL) is more common in children and young adults.
-90% children are getting cures with chemotherapy alone.
+Amongst various types of blood cancer, Acute lymphoblastic leukaemia (ALL) is more common in children and young adults.
+90% of children are getting cures with chemotherapy alone.
 Very few which relapse, can also be salvaged by bone marrow transplantation (BMT).
 For other extreme cases, CAR-T cell therapy is the cure.

 USFDA approval of CAR-T cell therapy

-US Food and Drug Administration recently approved CAR-T cell therapy – the treatment that genetically engineers patients’ own blood cells into an army of assassins to seek and destroy childhood leukemia.
+U.S.A Food and Drug Administration recently approved CAR-T cell therapy – the treatment that genetically engineers patients’ own blood cells into an army of assassins to seek and destroy childhood leukaemia.

-The CAR-T cell treatment is the first type of gene therapy to hit the US market and is aimed at patients with a common pediatric cancer – acute lymphoblastic leukemia – that strikes more than 3,000 children and young adults in the US each year.
+The CAR-T cell treatment is the first type of gene therapy to hit the U.S.A market and is aimed at patients with a common pediatric cancer – acute lymphoblastic leukaemia – that strikes more than 3,000 children and young adults in the U.S.A each year.
 The therapy’s price is expected to cost hundreds of thousands of dollars.

 CAR-T treatment uses gene therapy techniques to fix disease-causing genes.
-Researchers filter those cells from a patient’s blood, reprogram them to harbor a “antigen receptor” that zeroes in on cancer, and grow hundreds of millions of copies.
-Some of the most difficult tumors to be treated with CART-T cell therapy are as follows:
+Researchers filter those cells from a patient’s blood, reprogram them to harbour an ‘antigen receptor’ that zeroes in on cancer and grow hundreds of millions of copies.
+Some of the most difficult tumours to be treated with CART-T cell therapy are as follows:

-This type of leukemia is difficult one to treat.
+This type of leukaemia is a difficult one to treat.
 This requires intensive chemotherapy for 4 months.
 CAR-T cell therapy is also being tried in such patients who do not respond to chemotherapy.
-A lot of new drugs are being developed for such patients to offer cure.
+A lot of new drugs are being developed for such patients to offer a cure.

-This type of blood cancer is relatively easy for patient and doctor.
-Just oral tablets cure such patients for long period of time.
-More than 90% patients survive for long period.
+This type of blood cancer is relatively easy for the patient and doctor.
+Just oral tablets cure such patients for a long period of time.
+More than 90% of patients survive for long period.

-It is a type of blood cancer which happens only in elderly patients and often there are no complaints.
-This is detected accidentally when patient goes for routine blood test and lymphocytosis is seen.
-Treatment often involves from just observation to aggressive chemo-immunotherapy.
+It is a type of blood cancer that happens only in elderly patients and often there are no complaints.
+This is detected accidentally when the patient goes for a routine blood test and lymphocytosis is seen.
+Treatment often involves just observation and aggressive chemo-immunotherapy.